Floydlang/floyd/docs/README.md

 License: MIT

 Status: Language spec for 1.0 almost done.
 Compiles to byte code and interprets it.
 Not ready for production yet.
-Please

 # FLOYD